A browser can select the supported protocol. If a domain is configured for multiple protocols, it should prioritize a protocol based on

 A recommended way to display content in a browser for NFT domains is explained in Resolve Domains in Web Applications.

 TTL records can be set for all records or individual types of records.
 TTL for all records can be set in

 dns.ttl.
 TTL for an individual record type can be set in

-.hashrecord used to reference content in the distributed network.
+.hash record used to reference content in the decentralized network.
 Example:

 ipfs.html.valuedeprecated in favor of